aeon0/botty/README.md

 logger_lvl | Can be any of [info, debug] and determines how much output you see on the command line randomize_runs | If 0, the order will always be pindle -> eldritch/shenk.
-If 1 the order will be random. difficulty | Set to `normal` `nightmare` or `hell` for game difficulty send_drops_to_discord | If 1 sends your drops to the discord channel "drop-log" custom_discord_hook | Add your own discord hook here to get messages about drops and in case botty got stuck and can not resume info_screenshots | If 1, the bot takes a screenshot with timestamp on every stuck / chicken / timeout / inventory full event.
+If 1 the order will be random. difficulty | Set to `normal` `nightmare` or `hell` for game difficulty custom_discord_hook | Add your own discord hook here to get messages about drops and in case botty got stuck and can not resume info_screenshots | If 1, the bot takes a screenshot with timestamp on every stuck / chicken / timeout / inventory full event.
 This is 1 by Default, so remember to clean up the folder every once in a while loot_screenshots | If 1, the bot takes a screenshot with timestamp everytime he presses show_items button and saves it to loot_screenshots folder.
 Remember to clear them once in a while...